enzobercasio/ansible-resources/ansible-dev-server-vs-code-dev-containers.md

 - No external setup - runs completely on your workstation
      - Requires podman/docker (and WSL if on Windows)
          - On podman, works best with machine without root privileges
-     - Requires access to registry.redhat.io
+     - Requires access to *registry.redhat.io*
      - Requires access to your Automation Hub if using custom EE
 - Complete **ansible-dev-tools** included
-     - Includes *ansible-core*,ansible-builder, ansible-creator, ansible-lint, ansible-navigator, ansible-sign, ansible-molecule, pytest-ansible, tox-ansible, ansible-dev-environment*
+     - Includes *ansible-core,ansible-builder, ansible-creator, ansible-lint, ansible-navigator, ansible-sign, ansible-molecule, pytest-ansible, tox-ansible, ansible-dev-environment*
 - Can fully use the Ansible Extensions including EEs and Ansible Lightspeed

 ___